Yeopjeon

 A Sangpyeong Tongbo (常平通寶) cash coin.

-A yeopjeon ("leaf coin") was a Korean brass coin with a square cut out which was first issued in 1678 and continued until the final years of the Chosun Dynasty.
+A yeopjeon ("leaf coin") was a Korean brass coin with a square cut out which was first issued in 1678 and continued until the final years of the Joseon period.
 Coins with a similar design had been unsuccessfully used during the earlier Goryeo period as well.

 The Sangpyeong Tongbo (常平通寶) cash coins were known as yeopjeon because of the way that these cash coins resembled leaves on a branch when they were being cast in the casting mould.
 In the western world all coins with this design are commonly called "cash coins".

 In 1908 the value of a yeopjeon was set at 0.2 chon (or 1/500 won).